The Way Home

 GURU: The Sanskrit word “guru” means venerable.
 It is composed of two other Sanskrit words, gu, meaning darkness or ignorance, and ru, meaning remover or dispeller.
-Thus, the guru is he or she who, or that which, dispels the darkness of ignorance: A venerable accomplishment by any measure!
+Thus, the guru is she or he who, or that which, dispels the darkness of ignorance: A venerable accomplishment by any measure!
 In common English usage, the meaning has been expanded or, some might argue, diluted to include a leader or mentor of any kind, or even simply an expert.
-A meaning suggested to us by someone who would know is “Spiritual Friend”.
-As we see it, the Guru holds a seeker’s Self-Realization in Divine Trust, until the moment we are ready to claim it (or be claimed by it).
-In the book By His Grace, Ram Dass writes, “They say in India that God is like the sandal tree, and the Gurus are like the winds that diffuse the perfume throughout the atmosphere”.
+A meaning suggested to us by someone who would know is “Spiritual Friend.”
+In Dada Mukerjee’s book By His Grace, Ram Dass writes, “They say in India that God is like the sandal tree, and the Gurus are like the winds that diffuse the perfume throughout the atmosphere.”
 However defined or translated, there are probably more who wear the title than it fits.
 See also Teacher, all the while remembering Ramakrishna’s observation that “God alone is the Guru.”
-See also the article “Guru Who?” at Consider This!, and the talk by Swami Rama of the Himalayan Institute.
-See also Swami.
+See also the article “Guru Who?, and the talk by Swami Rama of the Himalayan Institute.
 The term SADGURU, sometimes SATGURU, is a Sanskrit term meaning “true” or “perfect” guru.
 It is applied by some seekers to their own guru as an expression of faith or devotion or respect.
 We have seen it used also to mean the inner guru, the Divine within each of us, one of whose functions or characteristics is to be as an ever-present, ever-ready, always accessible, spiritual teacher or guide, perfectly tailored and matched to our own needs and capacity — in a word, God as Guru (in Arabic, Ar-Rashid).
+In the words of Sri Naragadatta, the Sadguru “… is the only reality.
+All else is shadow … When the shadow is seen to be a shadow only, you stop following it.
+You turn round, and discover the sun which was there all the time — behind your back!”
+See also Swami.